MWRuszczycky/JSets/README.md

 * Write more tests
 * Add user name, pubmed key and email to configuration for making PubMed requests and messaging in the toc selections
 * Make ranking output a separate command where the selected citations are downloaded directly
+* Add display configuration file command
+* Add option for using a nondefault configuration file